haruosuz/DS4GD/2019giga/CaseStudy.md

 Answer the following questions, using the R package.
 For each question, please record your answer, and what you typed into R to get this answer.

 Q1.
 Calculate the genetic distances between >3 protein sequences of interest.
-Which are the most closely related proteins, and which are the least closely related, based on the genetic distances?
+Which are the most closely related proteins, based on the genetic distances?
 ```
-seqnames <- c("Q9YRR4", "Q9YP96", "B0LSS3", "Q6TFL5") # Make a vector containing the names of the sequences
 seqnames <- c("Q9YRR4", "Q9YP96", "B0LSS3", "Q6TFL5", "Q32ZE1") # Make a vector containing the names of the sequences
 # retrieve several sequences from UniProt
 library("seqinr") # Load the SeqinR package